threshold-network/website/src/content/pages/about/index.md

     - question: Do legacy KEEP stakers need to set up a PRE node?
       answer:
         Yes, everyone who stakes on Threshold will need to run a PRE node.
-If you are working with a stakng provider, reach out to them to accomplish this.
+If you are working with a staking provider, reach out to them to accomplish this.
 If you are running your own node, you can refer to the following guide.
       buttons: